* World stocks index heads for biggest weekly fall since Sept 2011

-LONDON, Feb 9 (Reuters) - A 4 percent drop in Chinese shares dealt reeling world stock markets a fresh blow on Friday, as nerves about rising borrowing costs and soaring volatility put them on course for their worst week since the height of euro zone crisis.
+LONDON, Feb 9 (Reuters) - Reeling world stock markets took another blow on Friday when Chinese shares sank 4 percent, as concern about rising borrowing costs and soaring volatility put them on course for their worst week since the height of the euro zone crisis.

-"But given that U.S. markets are now in correction territory - with a 10 percent drop since the market peak in January - it’s likely that the most severe gyrations will hopefully have passed," he added as U.S. futures turned higher.
+"But given that U.S. markets are now in correction territory - with a 10 percent drop since the market peak in January - it’s likely that the most severe gyrations will hopefully have passed," he added.

-There was limited reaction as the U.S. government staggered into another shutdown after lawmakers failed to meet a funding deal deadline, but it did play into many of the overarching market concerns that have taken hold this month.
+There was limited reaction as the U.S. government staggered into another shutdown after lawmakers failed to meet a funding deal deadline, but it did play into many of the overarching market concerns this month.

-The yield on benchmark 10-year U.S. Treasuries, which tends to be the driver of global borrowing costs, was hovering at 2.86 percent just short of both Thursday peak and Monday's four-year high of 2.885 percent.
+The yield on benchmark 10-year U.S. Treasuries, a driver of global borrowing costs, was hovering at 2.84 percent, just short of Monday's four-year high of 2.885 percent.

 Higher yields are seen hurting equities as they increase loan costs for companies and ultimately consumers.
 They also present an alternative to investors who may reallocate some funds to bonds from equities.

-On top of pressure from the drop in global shares, Chinese equities had also been hurt by traders closing positions ahead of the Lunar New Year holidays which begin next week.
+Chinese equities were hurt by the drop in global shares and by traders closing positions before the Lunar New Year holidays starting next week.

-Both indexes had pruned the losses to just over 4 percent by the time they closed, but it was still their largest single-day losses since February 2016.
+Both indexes pruned the losses to just over 4 percent by the time they closed, but still had their largest single-day losses since February 2016.

-Frank Benzimra, head of Asia equity strategy at Societe Generale in Hong Kong, said he now was neutral on China equities due to two concerns: valuations on China-consumer related industries and execution risks on deleveraging, especially financial deleveraging.
+Frank Benzimra, head of Asia equity strategy at Societe Generale in Hong Kong, said he was neutral on China equities due to valuations on China consumer-related industries and execution risks on deleveraging, especially financial deleveraging.

-Japan's Nikkei had also shed 2.3 percent, en route to a weekly loss of 8.1 percent - its biggest since February 2016 too.
+Japan's Nikkei also shed 2.3 percent, sealing a weekly loss of 8.1 percent - also its biggest since February 2016.

-For MSCI's broadest index of world shares, the 47-country ACWI the slump was 6.2 percent, which as long as it is still more than 6.1 percent when U.S. markets close later will be the biggest loss since September 2011.
+For MSCI's broadest index of world shares, the 47-country ACWI the slump was 6.2 percent, which puts it on track for its biggest loss since September 2011.

 At that point markets where being slammed by worries about Greek debt default and a collapse of the euro zone.
 The Federal Reserve was also starting one of its mass bond buying programmes.